ardnaxelarak/ALttPDoorRandomizer/README.md

 New flute spots are chosen at random.
 You can also cancel out of the flute menu by pressing X.

+## Ganon Vulnerability Item (--ganon_item)

+### Default

+Ganon will remain vulnerable to the default item (silver arrows except in bomb-only mode) in his final phase.

+### Random

+Ganon will be vulnerable to a random item in his final phase instead of being vulnerable to silver.
+Ganon will tell you what his weakness is as he enters his final phase, and in swordless mode a medallion will never be picked.

+### *<item>*

+Ganon will be vulnerable to the specified item in his final phase instead of being vulnerable to silver.

 # Command Line Options

 ```